 While this is rare, it is hugely attractive for employees, especially in case of pre-existing conditions.
 This will prevent them from undergoing new underwriting with a new insurer and risking total exclusion of their pre-existing conditions under their new plan.

-Looking for health insurance for your employees?
-Contact AD MediLink now at firstname.lastname@example.org or +852 2296 9773 to receive a free quote and expert advice.
-Advisors uniquely trained on the Hong Kong healthcare system will be in touch to answer all your enquiries concerning the right policy, and your healthcare options.
+Looking for health insurance?
+For expert advice, contact AD MediLink now at email@example.com or +852 2606 2668 to receive a free quote.
+An advisor uniquely trained on Group Health Insurance and the Hong Kong healthcare system will answer your questions.

 This article was independently written by AD MediLink and is not sponsored.
 It is informative only, not intended to be a substitute for professional advice and should never be relied upon for specific advice.